 Edible Landscape Consulting

-When I was young I spent a lot of time in my grandparents gardens, I'm sure I was very helpful ;) As I got older we spent less time at our grandparents so gardening sort of slipped off my radar.
-I grew up a bit and went to college for Architecture but wound up interning with SPVV Landscape Architects, I was fortunate to spend 9 years with them, I learned a lot about Irrigation and Landscape in general but something was missing, I didn't feel like making much of a difference in ways that were important to me, the crew there became my family and it was terribly hard to leave but I decided to head back to school for teaching.
+When I was young I spent a lot of time in my grandparents gardens, I'm sure I was very helpful ;) As I got older I spent less time with my grandparents so gardening sort of slipped off my radar.
+I grew up a bit and went to college for Architecture but wound up interning with SPVV Landscape Architects, I was fortunate to spend 9 years with them, I learned a lot about Irrigation and Landscape in general but something was missing, I didn't feel like I was making much of a difference in ways that were important to me, the crew there became my family and it was terribly hard to leave but I decided to head back to school for teaching.

 Somewhere in that first year back in college I watched a video about school gardens, being reminded of my grandparents gardens I immediately knew the impact of kids being in the garden and I was hooked.
 I started applying for farming internships so that I could learn what I knew I wanted to teach.
 I ended up interning at a really neat organic farm in Sandpoint, Idaho called Greentree Naturals, that internship didn't run the whole summer so I finished off the season working at another cool little organic farm in Spokane called Urban Eden.

-Very randomly as I was finishing up that summer on the farms, I was offered a job at a design/build landscape company who were known for their great designs, they specialized in high end residential landscaping and there were hopes of bringing edible landscaping to their service list so I took the job, unfortunately it never went past a raised bed here or there.
+Very randomly as I was finishing up that summer on the farms, I was offered a job at a design/build landscape company who were known for their great designs, they specialized in high end residential landscaping and there were hopes of bringing edible landscaping to their service list and I took the job, unfortunately it never went past a raised bed here or there.
 I spent 3+ years there all the while taking various classes and workshops through the county extension and SCC for pruning and various edible plant care.
-I learned a TON during that spell but realized that I still wasn't making a difference in ways that I had hoped for, so Hill's Edible Landscapes was born in the fall of 2016.
+I learned a TON during that spell but realized that I still wasn't passionate about what I was doing and still not making a difference in ways that I had hoped for, so Hill's Edible Landscapes was born!

-Since the start up I've been coaching people through design, planting and managing their gardens and edible landscapes, as well as maintaining and pruning their fruit trees, I did a lot of pruning and garden installation during the 2017 season but developed an overuse injury in my hands/wrist/arms so I'm taking the 'doing' part out of the business and focusing on design, teaching and training.
+Since the start up I've been coaching people through design, planting and managing their gardens and edible landscapes, as well as maintaining and pruning their fruit trees, I've done a lot of pruning and garden installation in the past, unfortunately I developed overuse injury's in my hands/wrist/arms so I'm taking the 'doing' part out of the business and focusing on design, teaching and training.

-I am very active in the community as well, I started and run the 'Audubon-Downriver Crop Swap Stand' which has really brought my neighborhood gardeners together.
-I also spend a fair bit of time at local schools helping with various degrees of gardening and garden planning.
-I also started volunteering some of my design time with River City Youth Ops, they work with under privileged teens by teaching them job skills and helping them to improve their lives and neighborhoods through gardening and other ventures.
+I started and run the 'Audubon-Downriver Crop Swap Stand' which has really brought my neighborhood gardeners together.
+I am a master composter/recycler and volunteer throughout the city teaching the community about composting and recycling.
+I spend a fair bit of time at local schools helping with various degrees of gardening and garden planning.
+I volunteering some of my design time with River City Youth Ops, the program helps teach local teens job skills and helps them to improve their lives and neighborhoods through gardening and other ventures.